Requirements for Public Buildings in England, Wales and NI

 As mentioned above, this will be valid for 7 years.

-What to expect from a DEC Assessment?
+What is involved in a DEC Assessment?

 An accredited DEC Assessor will be able to provide a valid assessment of a public building.
 The assessment itself is carried out on site as the assessor will need to collect the following information: